What to know before you upgrade your office phone system

 - Do You Make a Lot of Long-Distance Phone Calls?If you do, land lines can be one of your more expensive options.
 Internet-based phones and cloud-based services can help save you money.
 Also, when considering long-distance charges, think about whether customers tend to phone you from different locations in the country.
 If they do, it might better to offer them a toll free number they can call so they don’t accrue long-distance charges trying to reach you.

 - Do You Have High Inbound Call Volume?If you do, you don’t want callers to face long waiting times or busy signals.
-An automated phone system that allows callers to reach specific departments and quickly leave a message or reach a live operator can help reduce client frustration and can make your workday more efficient.
+An automated business office phone system that allows callers to reach specific departments and quickly leave a message or reach a live operator can help reduce client frustration and can make your workday more efficient.

 - Do You Have Multiple Business Locations?If so, you may need more phone extensions.
 You will want to pair these with a system that links multiple locations together so your team members can communicate effectively.